cainus/percolator/README.md

 "req" and "res" are simply express's request and response objects.

 ## Quick Start:
+1.
+  npm install Percolator
-1. Create a server.js in your project directory, and copy this code below into it:
+2. Create a server.js in your project directory, and copy this code below into it:

 ```javascript
 var Percolator = require('Percolator').Percolator;